 These courses continue earlier study with an increasing emphasis on speaking, reading and writing.
 Students will review all previously studied concepts and be introduced to more advanced grammatical points.
 Culture is integrated throughout the curriculum.
 Online resources and supplementary materials are essential parts of these courses.
+Integrated performance assessments are used to assess proficiency in all four skills.
 Prerequisite: Level 2, C- or better.